nitinjosephrepo/About-Me/README.md

 I am Nitin Joseph.
 A Digital Strategist with a naturally curious streak, I am a self-taught ML, NLP (Natural Language programming) & python developer focusing on Marketing, Ecommerce, Retail & Analytics.

 I have degrees in Quantitative disciplines and Liberal arts.
-STEAM over STEM :raised_hands:
+I embrace STEAM mindset :raised_hands:

 One thing led to another when 5 years ago, I started having some fun with Python; as Feynman said if you want to master something, teach it; I volunteered to teach in an online boot camp for Afghan students.
 If any, lessons were mine to learn in dedication, application, and hope.
 Important sentiment where the world found itself in those times.